 Nasal snoring is cause by partially blocked nasal passages, which forces more air through the mouth.
 This causes a pressure overload that will eventually result in snoring.
 This partial blockage could be as a result of a blocked nose, because of colds or flu, sinuses, or allergies.
 This blockage could be temporary, such as in flu season, or when struck with hay fever from time to time.
 Other causes of nasal stuffiness could be pet hair, certain perfumes, certain household cleaners, dust mites, and some bedding like feathered pillows.
 Even a crooked nose could play a part!

 Tongue based snoring is literally caused by the tongue blocking the passage to the lungs!
 As your muscles relax when you fall asleep, the tongue will slide back and obstruct the airway to the throat.
-Resulting in a stopping and starting snore.
 The person rolling onto their side can usually stop it.
 Majority of people will suffer from this type.

 Mouth based snoring is caused when the soft tissues of the soft palate such as the uvula vibrates against each other, also called palatal snoring.

 Treatment may be able to curb the rumble.
 However, it isn’t always guaranteed to help.
 Lifestyle changes, such as losing weight, are usually recommended first, then, anti-snoring devices, such as mouth guards or nasal strips.
 Surgery may be an option if anti-snoring devices don’t work.
 But, surgery is seen as a last resort to the problem and can cause side effects and complications.
-Speak to your dentist if you feel like your snoring has become a problem.
-If you don’t have a dentist head on over to our listing site and find a new one!
+Speak to your dentist if you feel like you have a problem.